Miele Triflex HX1 Review

 Availability of parts

-However, don’t expect third-party manufacturers to see Triflex components since it isn’t as popular as a Dyson.
+However, don’t expect third-party manufacturers to offer Triflex components, since it isn’t as popular as Dyson.

 You can purchase filters and batteries from Amazon or the Miele website.